BackendExpert/mysql-easy/README.md

 - - newData - data that want to update
 - - callback - return message

-### deleteDataById(connection, tableName, DeleteColumn, id, callback)
+### SendEmailConfig(EmailService, from, Senderpass)

+- This function configarate the email environment in nodejs
+- EmailService - mostly (Gmail) Plesase use Gmail other services are not still working
+- from - senders email address (this in .env file)
+- Senderpass - your App Password (this in .env file)

+### SendEmailTo(transporter, EmailFrom, EmailTo, EmailSubject, EmailBody)

-- This function help to Delete data according to given column and value in named table
+- This function help to send the Email
-- - connection - for connection function
-- - tableName - selected talbe
+- transporter - when you create the configaration of the email sending `SendEmailConfig(EmailService, from, Senderpass)`
+- EmailFrom - same as from in `SendEmailConfig(EmailService, from, Senderpass)`
-- - DeleteColumn - the column  name that want to delete
+- EmailTo - you want to send email (receiver of email)
+- EmailSubject - subject of the Email
-- - id - the column data that want to delete
+- EmailBody - body (content of the Email)
-- - callback - return message

 ## How to use